Can You Tan Through Water? Everything You Need To Know

 Sunlight cannot penetrate fully through water, but can it still tan skin underwater?

-UV rays which are responsible for sunburn, are absorbed by water, but it is not absorbed fully until a few meters down.
-This means that your skin can become burnt or tanned when at the surface of the water.
+UV rays, which are responsible for sunburn, are absorbed by water, but not fully until a few meters below the surface.

 Water reflects around 30% of UV rays from the sun, but just at the surface, there is an intensity of 70% of UV rays left.
-Sitting at the surface of the water with no protection can lead to sunburn, just as it would sitting out of the pool in the sun.

-Water that is half a meter deep will still let in 40 percent of UV-B rays, which can still cause some serious sunburn.
-You might not be aware of the sunburn as it happens, as the water will have a cooling effect on your skin and it won’t feel as hot as it would outside the water.
+You might not be aware of the sunburn as it happens, as the water will have a cooling effect on your skin, and it won’t feel as hot as it would outside the water.

 Why You Might Tan Faster In Water